sylodev/documentation/scripts/tags/global.md

 ## `{time format;time}`

 Gets the current time and formats it as a string.
+Is compatible with any of the `.createdAt` tags.

+#### Arguments
-`time` can be any time that the bot can parse - this includes millisecond timestamps `1644856250309`, unix timestamps `1644856250`, relative time `5 hours`, ISO timestamps `2022-02-14T16:31:26.725Z` and many others.
+- `time`: Can be any time that the bot can parse - this includes millisecond timestamps `1644856250309`, unix timestamps `1644856250`, relative time `5 hours`, ISO timestamps `2022-02-14T16:31:26.725Z` and many others.

-`format` can be a [timestamp style](https://discord.com/developers/docs/reference#message-formatting-timestamp-styles), names or descriptions both work.
+- `format`: Can be a [timestamp style](https://discord.com/developers/docs/reference#message-formatting-timestamp-styles), names or descriptions both work.
 If no style is provided, unix timestamps are returned.
 This should only be used when outputting time to users as it returns the time formatted with Discords timestamp markdown stuff.

 ```
 {time} // 1636084903